-The best thing about technology is that it keeps evolving to improve the living standard of people.
+The best thing about technology is that it keeps evolving to improve the living standards of people.
 From horse carts to comfortable fast cars, from hand-operated fans to inverter AC, everything around us keeps advancing to make our lives convenient.

 Do you know what is the latest development in the field of solar power generation?
 The answer is perovskite solar cell!